agata-anastazja/CV/README.md

 Start with a test.
 I will make that test pass.

 **Problem Solving**
 If you're reading this chances are that you're looking for a developer.
-I'm a great developer (or at least a funny one, I'll let you decide that).
+This is I, a great developer (or at least a funny one, I'll let you decide that).
 There, problem solved.
 I rest my case.

 ## Experience